 The keyoku binary is both the MCP server and the command-line interface.
-Running it with no arguments serves MCP; the subcommands cover setup, goals, approvals, and the audit trail.
+Running it with no arguments serves MCP; the subcommands cover setup, import and export, privacy, goals, approvals, and the audit trail.

 Commands